Elevation Training Mask 2.0 Review: Does It Increase Body O2?

 The Elevation Training Mask is a breathing device that is similar to military gas masks (version 1 of Training Mask).
-Version 2 or 2.0 is simpler since it does not restrict eye vision (see the image on the left).
+Version 2 or 2.0 is simpler since it does not restrict eye vision (see the image on the right).
 The Training Mask is used during different forms of physical exercise by people who practice yoga, martial arts, extreme sports, mountain climbing and so forth.
-Is it just another breathing gadget similar to PowerBreathe, Expand-a-Lung, and some other devices used by athletes and exercising people?
+Is it just another breathing gadget similar to PowerBreathe, Expand-a-Lung, and some other devices used by athletes and exercising people for sports and running?

 As a first step, it is necessary to understand why modern people have low body O2 content, are unfit, and suffer from diseases.